mgao97/HyperAugment/dataset_info.md

 # Dataset Information

-This repository includes the following datasets:
+This repository includes the following representative hypergraph datasets used in our study:

 ## 1. Cora Dataset
 - **Link**: [Cora](https://relational.fel.cvut.cz/dataset/CORA)
-- **Description**: The Cora dataset is a widely used benchmark for research in machine learning and graph theory.
+- **Description**: The Cora dataset is a widely used benchmark dataset for research in graph/hypergraph learning.
 It consists of 2,708 scientific papers classified into 7 categories: Neural Networks, Genetic Algorithms, Probabilistic Methods, Reinforcement Learning, and others.
-Each paper is represented as a bag-of-words vector, and the dataset also includes citation links, allowing for the exploration of citation networks.
-It is commonly used for tasks such as node classification and graph-based learning.
+Each paper is represented as a bag-of-words vector, and the co-citation relations are represented as hyperedges.
+It is commonly used for tasks such as node classification and graph/hypergraph-based learning.

 ## 2. CA-Cora Dataset
 - **Link**: [CA-Cora](https://people.cs.umass.edu/~mccallum/data.html)